 The park is flanked on its northern and southern ends by statues of National Heroes Norman Manley and Alexander Bustamante.
 In the center is an ornate fountain that on the day of the tour was empty.

-Visit jaculture.com to learn more about this and other tours offered by Jamaica Cultural Enterprises.
+Click here to book this tour and learn about other tours offered by Jamaica Cultural Tours.